‘Identity Bridging’ in Retirement

 What is Identity Bridging in Retirement?

 Identify Bridging uses aspects of your pre-retirement identity to help you transfer to full retirement.
 Commonly, this can mean cutting back to half-time or even less.
-This way, you keep your contacts and some of your schedule and yet have time to explore other facets of retirement.
+This way, you keep your contacts and some of your schedule while still having time to explore other facets of retirement.

 It gets you off to a running start in retirement.